ZupIT/horusec-docs/content/en/docs/References/Manager/Organization management.md

 ---

-Here you can see on the platform all the organizations you have created.
+Here you can see all the organizations you have created on the platform.
 You can also manage your organization's token or to make a permission management of your users.

 ###  Organization's token